 Enter the garden of your imagination on Garden Meditation Day

-Sunday 3rd May is National Garden Meditation Day.
-Although for many it will be a slightly different experience this year as we rest and practice in isolation, unable to visit one of our beautiful National Garden Scheme gardens or join a live group meditation practice, we’ve got a wonderfully restorative treat for you.
-Whether you have a garden of your own or simply want to be transported to one you can enjoy a specially scripted guided garden meditation with Landscape Architect, Yoga Teacher & Mindfulness Coach, Lise Jolly.
+Monday 3rd May is National Garden Meditation Day.
+Whether you have a garden of your own or simply want to be transported to one you can enjoy a specially scripted guided garden meditation with Yoga Teacher & Mindfulness Coach, Lise Jolly.

 Lise sets the scene: Meditation is for everyone and anyone.
 It is simply a technique to help you focus on the present moment so that you leave behind thoughts and worries of the past and future.
 Meditation brings you peace, calm and clarity as you live and breathe purely in the present moment.
 Meditation brings you space and time to simply BE.
 Anyone can practice it, and even five minutes a day is enough to foster many positive changes in your life.

 Amongst other things Meditation has been proven to have the following positive benefits: –

 - Reduces stress.
 Stress reduction is one of the most common reasons people try meditation – promotes feelings of calmness and peace

 - Controls anxiety.
 Less stress translates to less anxiety

 - Enhances self-awareness

 - Helps control pain